 What is the “TEEN New Deal”?

-President Roosevelt’s “New Deal” included “Social Security” which still exists as a way to provide senior citizens with the funds they need during retirement.
-However, Roosevelt’s “New Deal” specifically cut out programs that included jobs for teenagers.
-The Social Security system is now in danger of losing the funds it needs because many Americans are delaying childbirth or are not having children altogether.
-The “TEEN New Deal” could fix that by creating millions of jobs for teenagers… at school!
+President Roosevelt’s “New Deal” programs included “Social Security”, a program which still exists today as a way to provide senior citizens with the funds they need during retirement.
+However, the Social Security system is now in danger of losing the funds it needs because many Americans are delaying childbirth, are not having as many children, or are not having children altogether.
+This is a problem because the funds for Social Security and the elderly are generally taken from the taxes paid by younger Americans.
+Roosevelt’s “New Deal” specifically cut out programs that included jobs for teenagers, but the “TEEN New Deal” could fix Social Security by creating millions of jobs for teenagers at school!
 Once student earnings are taxed, those funds could be used to give Social Security the boost it needs.

 Once students graduate and enter the adult workforce, an incentive/rewards-based approach to civics would be continued, ensuring that adults maintain socially equitable behaviors into the future and beyond, thereby minimizing crime and violence.
 Both "T.H.E.
 A.N.S.W.E.R.” and "The TEEN New Deal" include a chapter titled ‘Beyond Reforms’ — a collection of mini-essays.
 These essays imagine how students who grow up being paid, incentivized, and rewarded for academic AND moral labor, can reform and transform society as adults.